Kunthive/Crypto/public/newsletters/CR-Staking-As-A-Service.md

-# MR PRO | Staking-As-A-Service, A New B(Tri?)illion Dollar Industry
+# Staking-As-A-Service, A New B(Tri?)illion Dollar Industry

 ## Securing Blockchains and Capitalizing on the Future of Crypto